Holydh/BikeBinderVR/README.md

 ## For 3D rendering :
 VorpX and Reshade works well with Riders Republic BUT, you'll have to force disable Battleye anticheat for this to work.

-# USE AT YOUR OWN RISKS
+## USE VORPX OR RESHADE AT YOUR OWN RISKS
 ## I would advise against it since this could get you banned.
-I don't know how tolerant Ubisoft is toward this.
+I don't know how tolerant Ubisoft is toward it.

 If you accept taking that risk on your own and want to try it anyway, here's a way to deactivate battleye and play in Zen mod offline only :
 - Set Ubisoft Connect in offline mod.